After your tumour is removed during surgery, it’s sent to a pathology laboratory for analysis.

 These receptors indicate whether the cancer is likely to respond to hormone blocking therapy.
-Two-thirds of breast cancers have hormone receptor proteins on their surface which bind to oestrogen and/or progesterone, receiving signals which help them to grow.
-If these are present the cancer cells are described as ER and/or PR positive indicating that hormone-blocking therapy may be effective in reducing cancer recurrence.
+Two-thirds of breast cancers have hormone receptor proteins on their surface which bind to oestrogen and/or progesterone, receiving signals that help them to grow.
+If these are present the cancer cells are described as ER and/or PR positive, indicating that hormone-blocking therapy may be effective in reducing cancer recurrence.

 HER2 receptor status

-Breast cancers are all tested for HER2 expression using IHC (immunohistochemistry).
-This is a process which uses antibodies to detect certain proteins within the sample of tissue.
+Breast cancers are all tested for HER2 expression using immunohistochemistry (IHC).
+This is a process that uses antibodies to detect certain proteins within the sample of tissue.
 The results of this test will be reported as either: